-Getting into a car crash can be stressful and cause panic, even if you are protected with car insurance.
+Getting into a car crash can be stressful and cause panic, even if you are protected with auto insurance.
 Many folks have coverage, but don’t know what to do after an accident and don’t know how to file a car insurance claim.
 Keep calm and read on.

 The car insurance claim process may seem daunting, but it is easier than it appears.
 Here is some information on what to do after a collision and how to file a claim with little hassle.